Genovo Technology

 Agentic AI Definition

-What Is Agentic AI?
-So, to put it simply, what is agentic AI?
-It describes artificial intelligence (AI) systems that are capable of autonomous decision-making, multi-step action planning, and goal-driven execution.
+So, to put it simply, It describes artificial intelligence (AI) systems that are capable of autonomous decision-making, multi-step action planning, and goal-driven execution.
 Agentic AI systems function more like intelligent collaborators than simple chatbots or content producers.
 NVIDIA claims that agentic AI systems possess “the capacity to perceive their environment, reason over tasks, make decisions, and act.”
 According to the University of Cincinnati, these agents are not merely reactive but also independent and proactive.

 What distinguishes agentic AI from other models, then?